 Argent: I can’t imagine there being many choir directors who also happen to be practitioners of Brazilian Jiu-Jitsu.
 How do your colleagues and students respond when they realize their choir director has been in a cage fighting?
 And additionally, with Jiu-Jitsu and music both being in the realm of the arts (though vastly different art forms, one must say), do you find that one form compliments the other?

-JW: I don’t know of any others, but there are plenty choir directors that are involved in the martial arts in some form.
-It’s a good method of stress-relief and physical activity.
+JW: I don’t know of any others, but there are plenty of choir directors that are involved in the martial arts in some form.
+It’s a good method of stress relief and physical activity.
 Well, mixed martial arts, or “cage fighting” as some refer to it is very different than strictly BJJ.
-I did a little bit of mixed martial arts and had a couple of big fights when I was a little younger, more in shape, and less injury prone.
+I did a little bit of mixed martial arts and had a couple of big fights when I was a little younger, more in shape, and less injury-prone.
 BJJ is a large part of MMA, but I retired from MMA and only focus on the grappling arts part of it now.
 That and choral music are really two somewhat separate parts of my life.
 I enjoy the duality.
 Most colleagues, friends, and students in my music circles are intrigued I think because it is so foreign to them.
 Some think I am intimidating because they know that part of my history (and because I’m a big guy by average standards).
 However, I feel like my personality is not intimidating.
 If anything, jiu-jitsu has made me a calmer and nicer human being.
-If I had to make a connection between these two parts of my life, I would probably refer to rhythm.
+If I had to make a connection between these two parts of my life, I would probably refer to the rhythm.
 In fighting and grappling, one has to find the opponent’s rhythm and disrupt it.
 Music and BJJ are also life-long learning pursuits.
 There are no easy rewards.
 I think that is what is appealing to me about both arts.

 Argent: At Argent, we like to blend genres and ideas, mix concepts and platforms that are not typically associated with one another.
-For instance, a piece about folklore might also include elements of fashion, pop-culture, or film.
+For instance, a piece about folklore might also include elements of fashion, pop culture, or film.
 Do you think choir and choral performances could be mixed with other, let us say, more modern genres, or is it intrinsically too traditional?
-In other words, is there room for the avant garde in a chorus?
+In other words, is there room for the avant-garde in a chorus?

 JW: Choral music is a living and thriving art form.
 It has not adapted, but rather informed society, politics, ritual, religion, and culture throughout history.
 It is inherently ready to mix with other media and platforms.
-The avant garde is present in many choral works today.
+The avant-garde is present in many choral works today.
 I look forward to seeing where it takes us next.